petertea96/Computer-Cluster-Help/README.md

 # Computer-Cluster-Help
 These are (very) rough notes to get started on submitting R jobs to a supercomputer and offers an introduction to CAC.
 Many institutions have guides on their websites to help students navigate their own cluster.
 The ones I found really helpful include: Utah, Berkeley, and Michigan.
-More information can be found on the following websites:
+You can check out the following websites if you're looking for notes that are more sophisticated than the ones I provide:

 https://thecoatlessprofessor.com/programming/working-with-r-on-a-cluster/